Theoretical Study of Elastic Far-Field Decay from Dislocations in Multilattices

-It was shown in~\cite[Equation 3.11]{olsonOrtner2016} that Assumption~\ref{coercive} implies that linearized Cauchy--Born tensor satisfies a Legendre-Hadamard condition, and therefore the first set of three equations in~\eqref{lin_elastic} is solvable by the classical techniques of Hirth and Lothe~\cite{hirth1982theory}.
-As we are working with a multilattice, we then must obtain a corresponding set of shift fields, $\bm{p}^{\rm lin}$.
+It was shown in~\cite[Equation 3.11]{olsonOrtner2016} that Assumption~\ref{coercive} implies that the linearized Cauchy--Born tensor satisfies a Legendre-Hadamard condition, and therefore the first set of three equations in~\eqref{lin_elastic} is solvable by the classical techniques of Hirth and Lothe~\cite{hirth1982theory}.
+As we are working with a multilattice, we must then specify also the corresponding {\em relative shifts}, $\bm{p}^{\rm lin}$.
 In the Cauchy--Born theory for multilattices, the shift fields are obtained by minimization of the energy density~\cite{born1954}: